yumium/tech_notes/Systems Performance.md

 Dynamic instrumentation: allow tracing for an already running program.
 Works similar to debugger, modifies in-memory instructions to insert instrumentation routines (except unlike debugger the program continues running and doesn't trigger a trap to handover control to interactive debugger)

+**Experimentation**

+Most experimentation tools are benchmarking tools

+Macro-benchmark: simulate higher level real-world workload (racecar lap time)

+Micro-benchmark: test specific component (racecar 0-60mph time)

+Micro-benchmarks tend to be faster to run, iteratre, debug, and is more stable

+Sometimes experimentation can expose problems faster than observability